-That font seems to have been lost online with references now only pointing to a book called “Indie Fonts 2” which shows a few of the letters in this style.
-Alas the font is also not listed as being included on the CD that accompanied the book.
-My recollection is that the font was a bit larger and not mono-spaced.
+When I first published this in 2019 Susan’s Ramona was not online with the only references pointing to a book called “Indie Fonts 2”, which shows a few of the letters in this style.
+Alas, the font is also not listed as being included on the CD that accompanied the book.

-This reinterpretation works well when any flowing text is required such as adventure games or even for character speed bubbles.
+This reinterpretation works well when any flowing text is required, such as adventure games or even character speed bubbles.

 I created this font in 2018 as a tribute to the Star Wars logo.

 The letters work well for a monospace as many glyphs fill the width with joining lines.
 It manages to be a flowing font without the jagged edges loops and diagonals impose.

 It works surprisingly well for titles and lists and isn’t too bad even for full blocks of text.

 I designed this font in 2019 when I saw Andy McDermott had written a text adventure set in France called Resistance that was using the built-in ROM font and created this from scratch to give it a hand-written French feel.

 It was not used in the game - I hope because he couldn’t find enough spare bytes as he had 727 bytes left and a RAW Spectrum font is 768 bytes.